-Even though Switzerland already had some institutions in Mexico representing its interests, such as the Swiss Business Hub and the Mexican-Swiss Business Club, it was one of the few countries from the G20 and the only country from Latin America without a Swiss chamber of commerce.
+Even though Switzerland already had certain institutions in Mexico representing its interests, such as the Swiss Business Hub and the Mexican-Swiss Business Club, it was one of the few G20 countries and the only large Latin American country without a Swiss chamber of commerce.
 Its creation came in the most appropriate moment of the bilateral relations between Mexico and Switzerland, since in that year, the 70th anniversary of diplomatic relations was also celebrated.
-Additionally, the modernization of the Free Trade Agreement between Mexico and the countries of the European Free Trade Association (FTA Mexico – EFTA) and the Bilateral Agreement for the Promotion and Reciprocal Protection of Investments between Mexico and Switzerland (APPRI Mexico – Switzerland), started.
+Additionally, the modernization of the Free Trade Agreement between Mexico and the European Free Trade Association (FTA Mexico – EFTA) and the Bilateral Agreement for the Promotion and Reciprocal Protection of Investments between Mexico and Switzerland (APPRI Mexico – Switzerland) were being renegotiated.

-For the previous reasons, the birth of this Chamber responds to the latent need of the main Swiss companies in Mexico to be represented as a group when dealing with governmental agencies, as well as to have access to an interesting portfolio of activities that would allow them to foster their relationships.
-This, through conferences, working groups, publications, a job bank, inter-company workshops, promotion of brands and products, support for business cases, lobbying, promotion of interests and the integration to the Mexican Model of Dual Training.
+For the previous reasons, the birth of this Chamber responds to the need of the main Swiss companies in Mexico to be represented as a group during government meetings, as well as to have access to an interesting portfolio of activities that would allow them to foster their relationships.